 It can be used in mattresses to provide a barrier between spring units or coarse hair layers.
 However, when blended with cotton, silk or wool, hemp can become very soft whilst increasing the resilience of the blended fibres.

 Flax is another century-old plant fibre which is extracted from the skin or bast of the stem of the flax plant, Linum usitatissimum.
 Flax fibre is soft and flexible, stronger than cotton but not as elastic.
-This means that you wouldn’t use it as a cover unless you blended it with something that gave more elasticity to it in its pure form.
+This means that you wouldn’t use it as a cover unless you blend it with something that gave more elasticity to it in its pure form.
 This is why flax is often used in blended damask fabrics.

 Linen suits are often made with a flax blend giving you an idea of the cool and relaxed feel that flax has as it absorbs and releases moisture incredibly quickly.
 No sweaty sticky moments like the cheaper polyester suit counterparts!

 This is a really interesting material and it’s relatively new to the fabric scene.
 So new, in fact, that we have never seen it used in a mattress yet so we can’t fully comment on its suitability.
-However, ‘Natural’ plastic is manufactured from bamboo and corn dextrose that’s extracted and then a fibre is created from it.
-It has a slightly polyester feel and look about it.
-It’s not as moisture retentive or high wicking as wools or even cotton, but when blended it can be very useful in sports equipment due to its resilience.
+However, ‘Natural’ plastic is manufactured from bamboo and corn dextrose that’s extracted and then fibre is created from it.
+It has a slightly polyester feel and looks about it.
+It’s not as moisture-retentive or high wicking as wools or even cotton, but when blended it can be very useful in sports equipment due to its resilience.
 It’s naturally fire retardant which means it could have a strong use in mattresses to reduce FR chemicals.

 This fibre is obtained from Agave, a succulent plant found in Mexico.
 This plant is well suited to hot climates and drought.
 It’s usually used in twine due to its strength and used in agriculture.
-It’s resistant to salt water making it incredibly durable.
-It’s a shame that Sisal hasn’t found a bigger market niche, but with man made synthetic twines there simply isn’t a market for it.
+It’s resistant to saltwater making it incredibly durable.
+It’s a shame that Sisal hasn’t found a bigger market niche, but with man-made synthetic twines, there simply isn’t a market for it.
 It would, however, be excellent components for mattress stitching, given it can withstand sweat and moisture.